-Poor behaviour at the boarding house will be initially challenged by boarding staff and recorded in the daily log.
-The Head of House, Senior Tutor and the Director of Student Services (DSS) will be notified by email, or if it is a serious incident during College opening hours by phone call.
-In the event of the incident being serious the VP will also be informed.
-The DSS will speak with the student and issue a warning, if the behaviour is repetitive or is serious the student will be seen by the VP or deputy in their absence.
+Initially, poor behaviour will be challenged by boarding staff and recorded on CPOMS and in the daily log.
+The Head of House, Senior Tutor and the Head of Boarding (HoB) will be notified by email, or if it is a serious incident during College opening hours by phone call.
+In the event of the incident being serious, the VP will also be informed.
+The HoB will speak with the student and issue a warning, if the behaviour is repetitive or is serious the student will be seen by the VP or deputy in their absence.
+In all cases, the Senior Tutor will inform the parents.
+Specific sanctions might need to be put in place.